ATLAS collaborative research center for aerospace research launched

 About Atlas

 The Collaborative Research Center 1667 Advancing Technologies of Very Low Altitude Satellites“ (ATLAS) has been receiving funding from the German Research Foundation (DFG) since April 2024, and this funding will continue for four years.
 The CRC is designed for a total period of twelve years.
 Under the leadership of the University of Stuttgart, 23 sub-project leaders from 13 university institutes and the Institute of Technical Physics at the German Aerospace Center (DLR-TP) are involved.
-The interdisciplinary research network also receives support from non-university partners from research and industry, such as the European Space Agency (ESA), Stuttgart-based Astos Solutions GmbH and Luleå University of Technology in Norway.
+The interdisciplinary research network also receives support from non-university partners from research and industry, such as the European Space Agency (ESA), Stuttgart-based Astos Solutions GmbH and Luleå University of Technology in Sweden.

 This image shows Jacqueline Gehrke